-NOTE: When pushing the Test button, use only your finger or thumb.
+NOTE: When pushing the Test/Hush button, use only your finger or thumb.
 Using any other instrument(s) (such as a broom handle) is strictly prohibited, as it may damage the alarm.

-Test your alarm weekly by pressing and releasing the button quickly.
-A quick beep will confirm the button has been pushed followed by the test sequence.
+Test your alarm weekly by pressing and releasing the Test/Hush button quickly.
+A quick beep will confirm the Test/Hush button has been pushed followed by the test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm will sound if the electronic circuitry, horn, and battery are working.
-If the alarm does not sound, or gives erratic or low volume sound, the unit must be replaced.
-See Permanently Disable Alarm / Discharge Battery section to determine how to prepare the unit for shipment or disposal.
+The alarm and voice (and any interconnected units) will sound if the electronic circuitry, horn, speaker, and batteries are working.
+If the alarm or voice does not sound, or gives erratic or low volume sound, the unit must be replaced.
+(Voice only on voice models)